Too many false positive malware results!

 What can we do about premium plugins and themes?

-If you've been following along, you'll see that we're adding premium plugins and themes to our database so we can help to eliminate false positives for them also.
-But this requires the support of premium plugin developers.
+We add premium plugins and themes to our database so we can help to eliminate false positives for them also.

 What if you're really sick of the false positive results?